(Updated: May 6, 2022)

 - 3 Hours Free: If you hold a valid Nevada Driver’s License, you can park for free for the first three hours.
 This local discount expires after this time, and you’ll be subject to regular parking fees for any time after.

-- Under 3 hours: If you stay less than three hours as a regular visitor, you’ll pay $12 in parking fees.
+- Under 3 hours: If you stay less than three hours as a regular visitor Monday through Thursday, you’ll pay $15 in parking fees.

-- 3 hours to 24 hours: Any amount of time between 3 and 24 hours will result in a $15 parking fee.
+- 3 hours to 24 hours: Any amount of time between 3 and 24 hours will result in a $18 parking fee Mon-Thurs, while Fri-Sun the cost will be $23 for anything over 1 hour.

 Bally’s Valet Parking Fees

 If you’re looking for a full-service experience, you might be interested in using the valet parking option at Bally’s.
-This service is available from 3 pm on Thursday until 12 pm on Monday.
+This service is available 24 hours a day, seven days a week.

 |4 – 24 Hours||$36|